nickchase/k0s/docs/raspberry-pi4.md

 [Ubuntu Server Networking Configuration]: https://ubuntu.com/server/docs/network-configuration
 [cloud-init-network]: https://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v2.html#examples

-### (Optional) Provision SSH keys
+### 3. (Optional) Provision SSH keys

 Ubuntu Server deploys and enables [OpenSSH](https://www.openssh.com/) via cloud-init by default.
-Confirm, though, that for whichever user you will deploy the cluster with on the build system, their SSH Key is [copied to each node's root user][copy-ssh-key].
-Before you start, the configuration should be such that the current user can run:
+For the user with which you will deploy the cluster on the build system, [copied the SSH key to each node's root user][copy-ssh-key].
+The SSH keys are properly configured if the current user can run:

 ```shell
 ssh root@${HOST}